Tutorial: Getting Started with the Engine

 ]

-Upon expiry, futures contracts will automatically settle at the expiryPrice.
-The engine must be notified of the expiration of termed Futures instruments using this request:
+Upon expiry, futures contracts automatically settle at the expiryPrice.
+Notify the engine of expiry:

 Path: /Instrument/Expire